 In Windows, the same parameters might look like this:

 Notice that either slash or backslash works in Windows.
 The usual backslash may work well for you if you want to make a distinction between virtual (as in URLs or web addresses) and local paths in your map file.
 However, if you plan to move your application to UNIX at some point, you’ll have the tedious task of switching all backslashes to slashes.

-While we’re on the subject of paths, keep in mind that paths in mapfiles are typically relative to the system’s root directory: the slash (“/”) in UNIX or some drive letter (“C:”) in Windows.
-This is true except when specifically asked to enter a URL or when referencing a URL.
+While we’re on the subject of paths, keep in mind that paths in mapfiles are typically relative to the directory where the mapfile is stored.
 When working with HTML template files, paths are relative to the web server’s root directory. i.e., “/tutorial/” is relative to “https://demo.mapserver.org/”.
 Please read this for a few insights on URLs.